Table of Contents

 • .aider-dtk-instructions.md — standalone instructions file referenced by Aider

-• .aider.conf.yml — a # dtk / # /dtk section is appended (creating the file if needed)
+• .aider.conf.yml — a # dtk / # /dtk section, created if the file doesn't exist yet

 Manual Installation